sfladager/COINFINDER/README.md

     }
 ```

 The bitcoins were added to the map in a function with a conditional statement to add the coins on any cell that wasn’t a wall or enemy home.
-The function is used on game load, start, and at the next level.
+The function below was used on game load, start, and at the next level.

 ```

 function addCoins() {
     cells.some((cell) => {
       if (!cell.classList.contains('walls') && !cell.classList.contains('enemyHome')) {